American Music Theatre Project will workshop five new works in 2018-2019 season

 The lovable, ragtag crew of Shepard and Shepard’s Gator Show of Floridian Marvels and Oddities is on a goodwill diplomatic mission across the north, sharing their favorite folktale, Finn the Fearless – a yarn about a weird little fella from up north who goes on a hero’s quest to scare his heart awake so he can feel things the way other people do.
 Led down south by a fierce-tempered maiden named Annabelle, he finds himself in the heart of Florida, the vacation home of the Devil himself (who wears flip-flops and prefers to be called “Ol’ Scratch”).
 Scratch bets Finn he can scare his heart awake through three hair-raising trials.
 If Finn completes them, he gets his wish; if he doesn’t, Ol’ Scratch gets Finn’s soul.
 With help from Annabelle, who’s on a redemption mission of her own, Finn faces vampiric retirees, an alcoholic were-gator and an army of damned folk heroes, ultimately weaving together an unlikely ending for himself that breaks the mold set by Yankee fairytales.

-All readings will be presented at the Wirtz Center for the Performing Arts on Northwestern’s Evanston campus.
-Admission is free and open to the public.
+Admission to the final presentations is free and open to the public.
 Event times and locations will be available soon on the AMTP website.

 American Music Theatre Project is a member of the Northwestern Arts Circle, which brings together film, humanities, literary arts, music, theater, dance and visual arts.